AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-48/acsd-57394-incorrect-product-sorting-by-multiple-sort-fields-in-graphql.md

 ---
 title: 'ACSD-57394: Incorrect product sorting by multiple sort attributes in [!DNL GraphQL]'
-description: Apply the ACSD-57394 patch to fix the Adobe Commerce issue where the incorrect product sorting by multiple sort attributes in [!DNL GraphQL].
+description: Apply the ACSD-57394 patch to fix the Adobe Commerce issue where products are incorrectly sorted when using multiple sort attributes in [!DNL GraphQL].
 feature: GraphQL, Products
 role: Admin, Developer
 ---